Saicharan67/Chrome_Extension/README.md

 ### Step-3

-Upload your Extracted Folder by Selecting  *Load Unpacked*
+Upload your Extracted Folder by Selecting  **Load Unpacked**

 #### Step-4

 Boom...!
-Your Extension is Now Online Pin in to extension Bar for Quick Use...😁😁
+Your Extension is Now Online; Pin in to extension Bar for Quick Use...😁😁